-John O'Connor enters his fifth season at the helm of the Spartans.
+John O'Connor enters his sixth season at the helm of the Spartans.

 Over his first four seasons the team has gone 44-28-8, including the 2013 North Atlantic Conference regular season championship and a share of the 2015 NAC title.
 O'Connor picked up his 200th career win in the Spartans' victory over Western New England in the 2015 ECAC Division III Tournament Quarterfinal and holds a career record of 208-161-44 in 22 years as a collegiate head coach.

 In 2015, O'Connor led the squad to one of its best seasons in program history, as the Spartans posted a 15-5-2 record and finished tied for first place in the North Atlantic Conference with an 8-1 mark.
 The Spartans also reached the North Atlantic Conference Championship game and ECAC Division III Tournament Semifinals for the first time since 2011.
 Senior Amir Pasic, who was named the NAC Defensive Player of the Year, was one of five Castleton players to earn NAC All-Conference honors, while O'Connor was named the NAC Coach of the Year for the second time in the three years after the squad won 15 games for just the second time in program history.
 Forward Jake Tietgens also earned NSCAA All-Region honors, the second player in the last three seasons to earn that honor.